prody/ProDy/doc/examples/dynamics/pca/pca_dimer.rst

 Step 4: Perform PCA
 -------------------------------------------------------------------------------

-Once the ensemble is ready, performing :class:`PCA` is 3 easy steps:
+Once the ensemble is ready, performing :class:`~.PCA` is 3 easy steps:

 >>> pca = PCA(name)
 >>> pca.buildCovariance(ensemble)
 >>> pca.calcModes()

-The calculated data can be saved as a compressed file using :func:`saveModel`
+The calculated data can be saved as a compressed file using :func:`~.saveModel`

 >>> saveModel(pca)
 'HIV-RT.pca.npz'